-There is now word from Sony about the Marshmallow update for its Xperia Z Ultra handset.
+There is no word from Sony about the Marshmallow update for its Xperia Z Ultra handset.
 Even if it receives the latest update, it will take long before the update makes it to this device.
 However, here is a chance to get the latest Marshmallow ROM for your Xperia Z Ultra.
-This is an AOSP ROM which makes it light weight and very close to the Nexus devices that have already received the update over-the-air.
+This is an AOSP ROM which makes it lightweight and very close to the Nexus devices that have already received the update over-the-air.

 Warning: Warranty may be void if you root or install custom ROM on your device.
 We at DroidViews won’t be liable for any damage to your device whatsoever.
 We are not responsible if you brick or damage your device.
 Reader’s discretion is advised.

 - Download | Marshmallow files for Xperia Z Ultra (boot.img, cache.img, system.img and userdata.img)

 - Download |Google Apps (Gapps) For Sony Rhine devices, do not try on x86 and amd64 devices

 - Download | SuperSU v2.52 (File: BETA-SuperSU-v2.52.zip (3.8 MB))

 Before you proceed, make sure you backup all your data.
 This process will wipe all the data from your device except for the internal storage.
 Hence, a full backup or nandroid backup is recommended.
 Also backup all your internal storage files just in case anything goes wrong.
 Take a nandroid backup from the custom recovery before flashing the ROM.